Jackopo/Bootstrap-test/README.md

 Twitter Bootstrap Test

-This is a small web page build with twitter bootstrap for a university course and exam.
+This is a small web page build with Twitter Bootstrap (v 2.3.2) for a university course and exam.

+Twitter Bootstrap: twitter.github.io/bootstrap